Coping with Test Anxiety

 Eat and drink water beforehand

-Still need help handling your test anxiety?
+Still need help coping with test anxiety?

 - Practice good self care.
 Whether you’re in high school or college, read about our self-care tips and activities to try out before your next exam.

 - Ask for help.
 Your educators want you to succeed!
 Don’t be afraid to talk to them and ask for help when needed.

 - Seek professional help.
 Test anxiety can sometimes be a symptom of something bigger, like anxiety, depression, or imposter phenomenon.
 Talking to a professional about how you feel can give you some insight into why you feel that way, how to spot patterns in your mood, and help you prioritize your mental health.

 Have any questions about taking exams in high school or college?
 Text #Hello to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!